Syaamilmaulana256/nanoflex-api/README.md

 ## Rate Limit
 - *Before you use our API*, you should see what our API **Rate Limit** is to <ins>prevent high resource usage and this is important</ins>.
-- The minutes referred to in the table are to reset the request to normal, This happens if you use it many times, or spam occurs.
-If spam occurs for 5 minutes, then it will **Rate Limit**
+- The minutes referred to in the table are to *reset the request to default*, This happens if you use it *many times, or spam occurs*.
+If spam occurs for 5 minutes and the request exceeds, then it will **Rate Limit**

 | Rate Limit | Minutes |
 | :---: | :---: |
 | **96 requests per IP** | *5 mins* |